What Happens to a House in a Divorce in Texas?

 If you and your spouse are amicable, you might include in your divorce settlement the option to live in the home together in separate spaces.
 However, this may be confusing for young children, so it's not always the best idea.

-Generally speaking, if one spouse has primary custody of minor children, they may be granted exclusive possession of the home until their youngest child reaches 18 years of age or graduates high school.
+Generally speaking, if one spouse has primary custody of minor children, they may be granted exclusive possession of the home until their youngest child reaches age 18 or graduates from high school.

-If you and your spouse are able to communicate with one another, you may be able to resolve your disputes without going to court.
+If you and your spouse can communicate with one another, you may be able to resolve your disputes without going to court.
 The experts at Hello Divorce are familiar with divorce state law and can help you find a mediator who meets your needs and can help you fairly divide up all of your marital assets, including your home.
+Schedule a free 15-minute call with us to learn more about how we can help.

 Suggested: Common Questions about Divorce and the Marital Home